-Many biological applications such as microbiology, cell culture, blood work and many others that use cells require that we determine cell concentration for our experiment.
+Many biological applications that use cells, such as microbiology, cell culture, and blood work, require that we determine cell concentration for our experiments.

-Before starting ensure that both the hemocytometer and its coverslip are clean by removing any dust particles with lens paper.
-Coverslips that are used for mounting on hemocytometers are specially made to be thicker than the conventional microscopy coverslips because they must be able to overcome the surface tension of a drop of liquid.
+Before you get started, ensure that both the hemocytometer and its coverslip are clean by removing any dust particles with lens paper.
+Coverslips used for mounting on hemocytometers are specially made to be thicker than conventional microscopy coverslips because they must be able to overcome the surface tension of a drop of liquid.

 The loaded hemocytometer is then placed on the microscope stage and the counting grid is brought into focus at low power.
 Allow the sample to settle for a couple of minutes and avoid moving the coverslip as it might introduce air bubbles and make counting difficult.